HomeAbuseWomanism/Feminism

 This line was used like a weapon:

 “I don’t get what you mean.
-There were Black people on TV.
-There was Oprah!”
+There are Black people on TV.
+There is Oprah!”

 As if TV presence erased real-world inequity.